nfandre/AWS-SAA-C02/README.md

 Amazon EKS Distro:
   - it is a destibution of Kubernetes with the same dependencies as Amazon EKS
-  - Allows you to manually run Kubernetes clsters anywhere
+  - Allows you to manually run Kubernetes clusters anywhere
   - includes binaries and containers of open-source Kubernetes, etcd, networking, and storage plugins, tested for compatibility
   - You can securely access EKS Distro releases as open source on GitHub or within AWS via Amazon S3 and Amazon ECR